 Who is this guide for?

-> This guide is for current and prospective tenants and supplements the government’s ‘How to rent’ guide.
-It gives a more detailed explanation of the main hazards you can find in a rental property which suggest it may not be safe for you and your household to live in.
+This guide is for current and prospective tenants and supplements the government’s ‘How to rent’ guide.
+It gives a more detailed explanation of the main hazards you could find in a rental property which would suggest it may not be safe for you and your household to live in.

-> It also explains your landlord’s duties and what you can do if you have concerns or need to make a complaint.
+It also explains your landlord’s duties and what you can do if you have concerns or need to make a complaint.

 1. What to do if you are worried about your rented property